PD Dr. habil. Stefanie Schäfer

 - show Content Research Interests & Upcoming Talks

-In 2009, she completed her PhD thesis (Heidelberg) ’Just the Two of Us’: Self-Narration and Recognition in the Contemporary American Novel, which examines the workings of narrative identity formation as a scenario of address in autodiegetic novels (published with WVT 2011).
+After studying English and French in Trier and Minneapolis and receiving an M.A. and state teacher’s degree in 2005 with a thesis on Beat literature, she became a research assistant at the University of Heidelberg English department.
+In 2009, she completed her PhD thesis ’Just the Two of Us’: Self-Narration and Recognition in the Contemporary American Novel, which examines the workings of narrative identity formation as a scenario of address in autodiegetic novels (published with WVT 2011).
 She has co-edited books on contemporary subjectivity, teaching 9/11 literature, and, most recently, the volume Fake Identities?
 Impostors, Con Men, Wannabes in North American Culture (Campus 2014, with Caroline Rosenthal).

 Most Recent Publications

 (Re-Publication:) “‘Recognition Is a Form of Agreement:’ The Workings of Self-Narration in The Catcher in the Rye and Invisible Man.”
 (American Studies/Amerikastudien 57.4, ed.
 Winfried Fluck (2012).
 603-636) will be republished in Harold Bloom (ed.), The Catcher in the Rye – J. D. Salinger.
 Modern Critical Interpretations, Chelsea House, 2017.

 “Phenomenal Woman: Michelle Obama’s Embodied Rhetoric and the Cultural Work of Fashion Biographies.”
 Amerikastudien/American Studies 60.2/3 (2015): 235-254, peer-reviewed.